MohamadAlsyouf/fun-2-learn/README.md

 ### Getting Started

 1. Clone the repository.

-    ```shell
-    git clone git@github.com:MohamadAlsyouf/Viberr.git
+  git clone git@github.com:edtan094/nomnom.git
-    cd Viberr
+  cd fun-2-learn
-    ```

-1. Install all dependencies with NPM.
+2. Install all dependencies with NPM. npm install

-    ```shell
-    npm install
-    ```
+3. Make a copy of the .env.example file. cp .env.example .env

+4. Start postgreSQL
+sudo service postgresql start

+5. Create a new database
+createdb fun2learn

+6. Import the example database to postgreSQL npm run db:import

+7. View the database (optional - if pgweb is installed) pgweb --db=fun2learn

-1. Start the project.
-Once started you can view the application by opening your index.html file with default browser.
+8. Start the project.
+Once started you can view the application by opening http://localhost:3000 in your browser npm run dev